 Serena Williams has just won her seventh Australian Open, but to the keep the title, she had to defeat her older sister, Venus.
-How do these two women maintain their blood ties while competing in professional sports?
+How do these two women maintain their innate blood ties while competing in professional sports?

 Both women have stated that their professional rivalry has been long and uncomfortable.
-As home schooled children they began their tennis careers very early on.
+As home schooled children they were separated from other children as they began their tennis careers.
 Their parents were criticized for pushing them too hard or too fast.
 Venus is quoted as saying “My parents told me I’d be No. 1 in the world.
 I was brainwashed.”
-Serena’s reply is “Everyone does different things.
-I think for Venus and I, we just attempted a different road, and it worked for us.“
+Serena’s steady reply was “I think for Venus and I, we just attempted a different road, and it worked for us.“

 Serena and Venus are not much alike, but in competing professionally with one another, they have provided each other with excellent experiences.
 The INNER energies of Saturn and Mars pit them against each other, forcing them to draw upon their spiritual resources.
-Their Sun Signs in the air element (Libra and Gemini) provide them with an OUTER perspective regarding birth connections and the nature of worldly competition.
+Their Sun Signs in the air element (Libra and Gemini) provide them with an openminded OUTER perspective regarding their birth connections and the ephemeral nature of worldly competition.